Perspective | Joe Biden’s very manly campaign

 What on earth is going on?

-This election season has culminated in a battle between the grumpiest old men, who have created a public narrative in which they would be out walloping each other, bare-fisted, were it not for a sense of decorum and for the pandemic safety regulations keeping them six feet apart.
+This election season has culminated in a battle between the grumpiest old men, who have created a public narrative in which they would be out-walloping each other, bare-fisted, were it not for a sense of decorum and for the pandemic safety regulations keeping them six feet apart.

 By any measure, Biden emits a less-toxic plume of self-conscious masculinity than Trump, who measures manliness via military parades and how many groveling supplicants call him “Sir.”
 We’d need a whole dissertation to unpack all of that.